hugolpz/WikiapiJS-Eggs/README.md

 **Open and explore [API documentation](https://kanasimi.github.io/wikiapi/).**

 ### Init
-1) On your wiki, login or create an account, then gather your username and password in a `login.js` file:
+1) On your wiki, login or create an account.
+Save your credential.

+2) In `./login.js` file:
 ```javascript
 // login.js : I store your password and should never be git commited !
 Add `login.js` to your .gitignore file.
 module.exports = {